tkdaj/react-validated-form/README.md

 All regular attributes which can be applied to a form works here too except for onSubmit

-`name`: required for the form as well as ALL validatable fields `formErrorClass`: `optional` Specific error class to be applied to the entire form `onInvalidSubmissionAttempt`: If the form is submitted, but is invalid, this funcion will be called.
-Two parameters are passed - the submit event object and the object containing the validated form's values and errors.
+`name`: required for the form as well as ALL validatable fields <br />
+`formErrorClass`: `optional` Specific error class to be applied to the entire form <br />
+`onInvalidSubmissionAttempt`: If the form is submitted, but is invalid, this funcion will be called.
+Two parameters are passed - the submit event object and the object containing the validated form's values and errors. <br />
 `onValidSubmissionAttempt`: If the form is submitted and is valid this funcion will be called.
-Two parameters are passed - the submit event object and the object containing the validated form's values and errors.
+Two parameters are passed - the submit event object and the object containing the validated form's values and errors. <br />
 `customValidators`: `optional` An object which can contain custom error messages or validation logic within an `isValid` function.
-It should be shaped like this:
+It should be shaped like this: <br />

 ```typescript
 customValidators: {